smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 changes right away instead of having to wait weeks for fixes to be deployed.

 Another interesting side effect occurred as we continued this process.
-Early on the changes were quite large but eventually shrunk much smaller.
+Early on the updates were quite large but eventually shrunk much smaller.
 The accelerated releases meant that we could no longer do large sweeping changes to the system and instead needed to think about how they could be introduced incrementally.
-By having small changes it was easier to get the quick feedback we wanted while keeping the entire system stable.
+By having smaller releases it was easier to get the quick feedback we wanted while keeping the entire system stable.
 Smaller incremental changes continued to improve the quality of our releases.